 Stick with Traditions (or create new ones)

-Each year, I make a cake for my kids.
-We eat it for breakfast on the day of their birthday.
-This tradition has nothing to do with a gift, or presents, or even a party.
-It’s something that’s inexpensive but memorable.
-This year, I was away for my daughter’s birthday, but we will still follow the tradition, just a week late.
-What is a tradition that you follow on birthdays?
-If you don’t have one, ask your kids what’s one thing they would love to do each year on their birthday.
+One year I was away for my daughter’s birthday, but we still followed the tradition, just a week late.
+What is a tradition you follow on birthdays?
+If you don’t have one, ask your kids what’s one special at-home experience they would love to do each year on their birthday.
 You may be surprised by their response.

 We do get our kids a gift or two for their birthday.
 We also make sure to wait until midday or the end of the day to give these gifts to them.
 We’ve learned that they are so excited to be celebrating their special day, that the gift part tends to become secondary.
 If the family follows the “birthday list” created by the child, you will be almost too busy for gifts!